 At a glance

 The broad curriculum encourages a diverse range of knowledge and skills whilst the flexibility of the timetable enables pupils to select from 23 A Level subjects.
 Housestaff and pupils’ personal tutors are on hand to provide support and direction where needed and parents are fully informed and involved as partners.
-Typically, over 50% achieve A*/A at A Level and around a third of GCSE grades are A*.
-Over 95% go on to university and an average of 7 pupils a year gain places at Oxbridge.
+Typically, over 50% achieve A*/A at A Level and around a over 70% of GCSE grades are A*/A. Over 95% go on to university and an average of 7 pupils a year gain places at Oxbridge.

 Each of the 4 boarding houses has a married couple as houseparents who provide care, support, guidance, and a true home away from home.
 A welcome party is held for new international students and each is assigned a “buddy” from among their housemates to help them settle in.
 Inter-house competitions are regular events, which help build camaraderie as well as being great fun, whilst the College’s proximity to London and Cambridge is ideal for weekend visits to art galleries or the theatre.